Roy Jones Jr.: Miscellaneous fights

 Jones, fighting at the Ķīpsala International Exhibition Centre in Latvia, defeated Courtney Fry (18–5–0) via RTD in the 5th round on July 26, 2014.
 Jones was ahead on all three judges scorecards by the end of the fourth round, (50–44, 50–44 & 50–45).
 On September 26, 2014, Jones defeated Hany Atiyo via 1st-round KO after 75 seconds.
 This fight took place in front of a sold-out crowd at The Basket Hall in Krasnodar, Russia.
 This was a second straight stoppage and fifth consecutive victory for Jones.
 The fight was said to be unsanctioned by the Professional Boxing Federation of Russia and the Egyptian Professional Boxing Association.
-WBC president Mauricio Sulaiman condemned the fight and intended to discuss the matter with boxing federations.
-However, it was reportedly sanctioned by the Interregional Professional Boxing Federation.
 Jones' next bout, for the first time 4 years, took place in USA at the Cabarrus Arena in Concord, North Carolina, and ultimately saw him defeat Willy Williams via 2nd-round TKO.
 Near the end of the same month on March 28, Jones was again back in the ring, this time against Paul Vasquez (10–6–1, 3 KOs), defeating him via 1st-round TKO for the WBU (German Version) cruiserweight title at the Pensacola Bay Center in Florida.
 On August 16, 2015, Jones scored his 62nd professional victory and 45th knockout win by defeating Eric Watkins via 6th-round KO.